KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/sovereignty-displacement.md

 A third route appears in spiritual, mystical, New Age, and increasingly science-adjacent discourse.

-This is the language of universal consciousness, unified field consciousness, nondual absorption, collective awakening, ego dissolution, species-level mind, and "all one consciousness."
+This is the language of universal consciousness, unified field consciousness, nondual absorption, collective awakening, ego dissolution, species-scale mind, and "all one consciousness."

 The danger is subtle because not every statement of unity is wrong.